python/cpython/Doc/library/typing.rst

       def process(response):
           <actual implementation>

-   See :pep:`484` for details and comparison with other typing semantics.
+   See :pep:`484` for more details and comparison with other typing semantics.

 .. decorator:: final